dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 tags:
   - Blog
 ---
-Through Martial Arts on Rails, you will be able to book your class sessions in order to limit the amount of people in a class so you can train safely.
+Through Martial Arts on Rails, you will be able to book your class sessions ahead of time.

 In the link below, there is a step by step video tutorial for how to register, if you have not yet done so.